quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part03_Chapter_2_Lets.md

 ---

 #### Mirror-Image Rule
 Background context: The text mentions that acceptance must match the offer exactly, known as the mirror-image rule.
-This means if Joe offers to buy the bicycle for $200, Mary's response must also include agreeing to sell it for $200; any deviation would not form a contract.
+This means if Joe offers to buy the bicycle for $200, Mary's response must also include agreeing to sell it for$200; any deviation would not form a contract.
 :p What does the mirror-image rule imply in terms of contract formation?
 ??x
 The mirror-image rule implies that acceptance must exactly match the offer.
-For example, if Joe offers to buy the bicycle for $200 and Mary accepts by saying "It’s a deal" (which implicitly includes $200), this is valid under the mirror-image rule. x??
+For example, if Joe offers to buy the bicycle for $200 and Mary accepts by saying "It’s a deal" (which implicitly includes$200), this is valid under the mirror-image rule. x??

 ---